cloudaware/compliance-policies/ce/ca/azure/monitor/diagnostic-setting-categories/description.md

 2. Click `Activity log`.
 3. Click on `Export Activity Logs`.
 4. Select the appropriate `Subscription`.
-5. If there is no `Diagnostic Settings` listed, generate a finding.
-6. Otherwise, click on `Edit Settings`.
+5. Click Edit setting next to a diagnostic setting.
-7. Ensure that the following categories are checked: `Administrative`, `Alert`, `Policy`, and `Security`.
+6. Ensure that the following categories are checked: `Administrative`, `Alert`, `Policy`, and `Security`.

 ### From Azure CLI